-If you have lost your purse or wallet, the Department of Public Safety wishes to assist you in every way possible.
-Since your purse/wallet (containing various items of personal identification, credit cards, and checks) was lost, you are at risk for criminal victimization through personal identity theft.
+If your purse or wallet have been lost or stolen, the Department of Public Safety wishes to assist you in every way possible.
+Since your purse/wallet contains various items of personal identification, credit cards, and checks, you are at risk for criminal victimization through personal identity theft.
 Personal identity theft sometimes begins with a lost or stolen purse or wallet.

 Personal identity theft is the unauthorized use of another person's personal identifying information to: obtain credit, goods, services, money, or property; or commit a felony or misdemeanor.

 Personal identifying information means a person's name, address, telephone number, driver's license number, social security number, place of employment, employee identification number, mother's maiden name, demand deposit account number, savings or checking account number, or credit card number.

 Document everything!
 Purchase a large notebook and begin by making notations about the date, time, location, and other important information regarding the loss of your belongings.

 Be thorough.
 It is likely that you will need to make several telephone calls to protect yourself from becoming a victim of identity theft.
 For each call, record the date, time, telephone number, person's name, purpose of call, what was accomplished, what follow-up is needed, and other relevant notes.
 Also, write down any questions you asked and the answers received.

 Keep copies of all letters you write and all forms you submit.
 Mail everything by certified mail.
 Keep these records in a safe place.
 Be consistent and methodical, and take action immediately!
 Begin by contacting all three credit report bureaus.